You will need

 Before you begin

-- Decide whether you want to run this activity as one base during a creative session.
+- Decide whether you want to run this activity as one base or option during a creative session.
 It may work well to give people a choice of this activity, an activity for their Artist Activity Badge, or an activity for their Entertainer Activity Badge.

 - It’s up to you whether you use old newspapers and magazines or photocopy pages from books.
 You could ask people to suggest books to photocopy or ask them to bring photocopies of their favourite pages (if you do this, make sure to take some spares).